 - All things are under God’s feet.

-- God appointed Jesus head over the Ekklesia.
+- God appointed Christ head over the ekklesia.

 - Christ fulfills everything.

 Now, go back and read the above popular definitions of prophecy in the modern church today and then compare them with the true meanings.
 It seems many have strayed quite a ways away from the straight and narrow.